Do you take time every day to enjoy the small things in life?

 Take five deep, mindful breaths and focus on all the incredible benefits you are experiencing just by doing something you automatically do.

 In our digital age, the world is shrinking.
-From phone calls to text messages and emails to social media, there has never been so many ways to connect with one another.
+From phone calls to text messages and emails to social media, there have never been so many ways to connect with one another.

 For most people, their little cell phone alone can achieve all of this.
 All you have to do is pull it out of your pocket.
 Take advantage of how easy it is, and send some positive vibes to someone you love today.